Exchange Server 2019 is Here – Where’s Unified Messaging?

 For organizations in specific industries, regulations or internal security policies may prevent them from allowing data, including voicemails, to be stored off site in the Cloud.
 They may need to know the physical location of stored messages at all times.
 For situations like this, a Cloud solution may never be an option.

 Fortunately, there is a less capital- and time-intensive solution than a rip & replace approach.
 If your organization isn’t ready to migrate away from an on-premises 3rd party PBX or Skype for Business server to the Cloud, you can continue to utilize Exchange-style Unified Messaging with a single addition.
 This enterprise-grade Unified Communications solution slots into your existing infrastructure, interoperating seamlessly with all major PBX and email systems.
 As a result, you can continue to use all your existing IT investments and migrate to the cloud at your own pace.

-XM Connect replaces Exchange Unified Messaging with an alternative that is designed to feel the same to your end users.
-Additionally, it helps boost employee productivity and delivers further value through introducing a range of other powerful functions, such as voice-recognition personal assistant, IVR, automated attendant, mobility features, etc. Additionally, if your organization does decide to migrate to the Cloud in future, XM Connect is available as a Cloud solution that maintains its industry-leading interoperability across both Cloud and on-premises solutions.
+CX-E replaces Exchange Unified Messaging with an alternative that is designed to feel the same to your end users.
+Additionally, it helps boost employee productivity and delivers further value through introducing a range of other powerful functions, such as voice-recognition personal assistant, IVR, automated attendant, mobility features, etc. Additionally, if your organization does decide to migrate to the Cloud in future, CX-E is available as a Cloud solution that maintains its industry-leading interoperability across both Cloud and on-premises solutions.

-If this sort of solution sounds like a fit for your organization’s needs, reach out to us to discover more about what XM Connect has to offer.
+If this sort of solution sounds like a fit for your organization’s needs, reach out to us to discover more about what CX-E has to offer.
 XMedius has already replaced over 100,000 Exchange UM seats since Microsoft’s SBC support and Exchange Server 2019 announcements.